Developing Targeted Drug Delivery Systems to Treat Leukemia

-Acute myeloid leukemia (AML) recurrences are attributed to leukemia stem cells (LSCs that are capable of surviving conventional chemotherapy and radiation treatments.
-The drug parthenolide (PTL) has shown remarkable efficacy in inducing selective apoptosis in LSCs.
-However, PTL's low water solubility prevents it from reaching therapeutically effective levels in the blood stream.
-To circumvent this problem, we are developing a novel micelle delivery system to solubilize and target PTL.
+Acute myeloid leukemia (AML) recurrences are attributed to leukemia stem cells (LSCs) and a harsh marrow microenvironment that supports AML cell survival.
+LSCs in particular survive conventional chemotherapy and radiation treatments leading to relapse in patients.
+Drugs such as parthenolide (PTL) and micheliolide have has shown remarkable efficacy in inducing selective apoptosis in LSCs.
+However, these compounds’ low water solubility prevents them from reaching therapeutically effective levels in the blood stream.
+To circumvent this problem, we are developing a novel micelle delivery system to solubilize and target compounds.

 Learn more about Developing Targeted Drug Delivery Systems to Treat Leukemia

 Developing Tissue Mimetics of the Outer Retinal Blood Barrier